spencerthayer/Passcloud/readme.md

 ## Licensing Information

-Finally, Passcloud is free software (GPLv3), its algorithm, dependencies, and code have been extensively documented for nearly 10 years.
+Passcloud is free software (GPLv3), its algorithm, dependencies, and code have been extensively documented for nearly 10 years.
 You can view the code for Passcloud yourself over at it's [GitHub](https://github.com/spencerthayer/Passcloud) page, where you are able to provide feedback, submit issues, or even contribute to the code yourself!

 Development testing, which means it's likely broken, can be found at https://passcld.herokuapp.com.